i2group/analyze/documentation/developer_essentials_example_daod.md

     When the command runs successfully, it modifies `topology.xml` to add information about a new data source.
 By default, the data source gets the same name as the value that you provide to the `-d` option.

     The command also creates a Java library that maps from platform-compatible XML to Intelligence Analysis Platform items.
-Unlike in "data load direct" and "data load ELP stage" projects, the `add-data-source` target of the `da-setup.py` command automatically determines what schema the deployed platform is using, and performs the necessary configuration.
+Unlike in the "data load direct" and "data load ELP stage" projects, the `add-data-source` target of the `da-setup.py` command automatically determines what schema the deployed platform is using, and performs the necessary configuration.

 4. Open the topology file that represents your deployment of the Intelligence Analysis Platform in an XML editor.
 By default, this file is at `IAP-Deployment-Toolkit\configuration\environment\topology.xml`.
 5. Edit the `<iap-data-source>` element that defines the data access on-demand data source so that its attributes reflect the functionality of the example: